 When you check-in, ask us for a map of the lake that has helpful hints on where to start fishing or talk to us and we can tell you where the fish are biting.

 Looking for fishing information?
 Click here

-You won’t see cabin after cabin on North Star Lake.
-Much of the shoreline is part of the Chippewa National Forest and therefore much is undeveloped and never will be.
-At Cedar Point Resort you won’t have noisy neighbors.
-Why?
-Because we don’t have any neighbors!
-Without the pressure of dense population on a lake, it is much quieter than more populated areas.
+A popular “attraction” at Cedar Point Resort and North Star Lake is the quietness.
+You won’t see cabin after cabin.
+The shoreline that is part of the Chippewa National Forest will never be developed.
+We don’t have noisy neighbors….. because we don’t have any neighbors.
+Without a dense population on a lake, it is more quiet.
 North Star Lake has over 15 miles of shoreline with many bays.
-There may be times that you will be on a part of the lake all by yourself.
-On either end of Cedar Point Resort you will find national forest and undeveloped land.
-We do love that.
-But what is noisy?
-I guess it would be the loons, frogs and other animals that live with us in the area.
-I think we can handle that!
+There are times that you will be in a part of the lake and feel like you are all alone in the northwoods!
+But,you have the security of knowing that we are around for assistance, a comfortable cabin, and all that Cedar Point has to offer.
+On both side of Cedar Point Resort is national forest and undeveloped land.
+We do live that.
+The noise that we do have come from loons, frogs and other animals that live with us in the area.
+Not bad!

 Lake quality and clarity:

-A clean lakeshore and having structure in a lake increases the overall quality of fishing.
-Having so much of North Star Lake undeveloped, fish have the area and space to spawn which is vital for the fish population-uIn the spring when most of lake vegetation hasn’t yet fully grown, take a stand-up paddleboard or kayak and paddle in the shallows.
-It is a pleasant surprise to see the fish spawning.
+A healthy lakeshore and limiting the amount of interuption on a lakeshore increases the overall quality of fishing.
+Because so much of North Star Lake is pristine and we don’t have cabin after cabin, we also do not have a dock every 50 feet.
+Therefore fish have the space and area to spawn which is vital for the fish population.
+Take out a stand-up paddleboard out in the early summer when much of the natural lake vegetation hasn’t yet fully grown.
+You may be surprised to see all the fish that are spawning.

 Enjoy the lake